 - If you are charged with a crime due to the accusation, do not speak with the prosecutor in your case without your attorney present.

-While lawyers in Virginia are prohibited from providing legal advice to the opposing party, the more important thing to remember is that it is never in your best interests to speak about an ongoing legal matter with anyone except your own attorney.
+The most important thing to remember is that it is never in your best interests to speak about an ongoing legal matter with anyone except your own attorney.

 Don’t talk about your case with a friend.
 Don’t talk about your case with the arresting officer.
 Only talk about your case with your own attorney.